-We all see those people, the super trendy ones, on days of travel.
-Do you ever wonder how they look so good at 4am in an airport?
-Or how do they get off of a plane after 12 hours looking so fresh and put together?
+We all know those people: the super trendy ones, even on travel days.
+Do you ever wonder how they look so good at 4 am in an airport?
+Or how they get off of a plane after 12 hours looking so fresh and put together?

 After spending a few years outside of the US, I was able to see how other countries and cultures dress while traveling!
 It’s so trendy yet practical.
 It changed my whole outlook and stirred up a new passion for fashion.